tracer0tong/android-emulator/README.md

 # Android-emulator

-Android-emulator is yet another Docker image with Android SDK and emulator inside.
+Android-emulator is yet another Docker image with Android SDK and emulator inside (based on tons of other works).

 My aims:

   - Make stable and reliable Docker container